 Not everyone feels confident writing letters and confronting companies, though.
 If you would rather have someone else do the work, then a credit repair company may be the right solution to you.

 Before you hire anyone, make sure you do some research to learn about the company’s success rates and experiences with other consumers.
 Most credit repair companies do good work.
 Others will try to drag out the process for as long as possible to take more money from you.
-Check out our comparison of the top credit repair companies for prices and detailed information.

 Advertising Disclaimer: Simple.
 Thrifty.
 Living. does receive compensation for some of the services that we recommend, although we only recommend services that we truly believe are the best.